Boulevard/create-booking-flow/README.md

     You can play with these settings via the UI in the browser.
 To display a popup in the UI set `NEXT_PUBLIC_DISPLAY_APP_SETTINGS` to `Yes`.
 Default is `No`

+    **4.5.** NEXT_PUBLIC_BLVD_PLATFORM

+    This env key controls the API host target.
+If you set the value to `live` the starter kit will target the Boulevard production API.
+You need to have production credentials to be able to do this.

 5. Ingress point